Running a Zano Node with Docker

 Securing the RPC port

 The image starts the daemon with --rpc-bind-ip=0.0.0.0, so it listens on all interfaces inside the container.
-That is required for Docker port publishing to work — it does not make the RPC safe to expose.
+That is required for Docker port publishing to work, but it does not make the RPC safe to expose.
 Protecting it is your responsibility.
 Choose one of:

 - Bind to loopback (as in the quick start): publish RPC only to the host with